MarkMoHR/LayerInbetween/README.md

 sh run_forward.sh
 ```

 This script includes several sub-processes.
 Refer to it for details.
-Finally, the output results of vector stroke correspondence are placed in `outputs/stroke_correspondence_results` folder.
+Finally, the output results of vector stroke correspondence are placed in the `outputs/stroke_correspondence_results` folder.

 ### Step 2: Inverse Prediction